Getting StartedTutorialsPerformance & MetadataCreating a User-Friendly Video Player

 Playing Videos With HLS

-To do this in your web application, you can use imgix's Video API to easily transform your files into HLS format.
-You can combine that with third-party library to stream HLS files using <video> element.
+To play HLS videos in your web application, you can easily use Imgix’s Long-Form Video API to transform your files into HLS format.
+You can combine that with a third-party library to stream HLS files using the <video> element.
 Here is an example using hls.js:

 <script src="https://cdn.jsdelivr.net/npm/hls.js@latest"></script>